isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Volunteer Storytellers.md

 		<td>
 			<b>Programme Description:</b><br>
 			Storytelling brings stories to life.
 It also brings the listeners on an interesting journey alongside the storyteller.<br>
-<br>We are looking for volunteers to curate stories and to tell stories to our seniors to keep them company.
+<br>We are looking for volunteers to curate stories and tell stories to our seniors.
 		</td>
 	</tr>
 </table>